-Whether or not you are required to take any of the placement exams depends on which College you are going into, your academic background, and any earned transferable credit that has been posted to your academic record.
+It's quite possible that you will not need to take any placement tests.
+This depends entirely on which College you are going into, your academic background, and any earned transferable credit that has been posted to your academic record.
 If you do need to take a placement exam, please do so at least two weeks prior to your Registration date.

 Wondering which placement tests you have to take?
 To find out, click on the College that you have been admitted to.

 Transfer students who intend to enroll in a 'Calculus I' or lower-level math class are required to take the ALEKS PPL Math Placement Exam.
 The Department of Mathematics coordinates the online ALEKS PPL exam.
 To take this placement test, you will log in through the ALEKS PPL website, where you will find instructions and answers to frequently asked questions.

 Math is the only placement test that you can take more than once.
 When you complete the test, your score will appear on the screen.
 If you are satisfied with the result, you will enroll in the course that you qualify for

 .
 If you are not satisfied with the result, you can study the material that gave you difficulty by accessing the Preparation and Learning Module and then you can take the test again to try to earn a higher placement.
-After your second exam, it is required that you engage in the learning module for at least 5 hours before you will be allowed to log in and test again.
-If you wish to test a fourth or fifth time, you will need to contact the Math Department to request a password to access the test.
+Prior to a third attempt, you will be required to engage in the learning module for a minimum of 5 hours before you can log in and test again.
+If you wish to test a fourth or fifth time, this is permitted but you will need to contact the Math Department to request a password to access the test.